From lightweight liners to insulated options, we found the best winter gloves for every budget, temperature, and snow-covered sport.

 - Not super warm

-Best Snowboarding Glove: Dakine Team Maverick GORE-TEX Gloves
+Best Snowboarding Gloves: Dakine Team Maverick GORE-TEX Gloves

 Snowboarders usually prefer mitts because they’re typically warmer than gloves.
 But mitts sacrifice the use of your fingers until you take them off.
 These short-cuffed and fully waterproof gloves from Dakine offer the best of both worlds: top-notch warmth and dexterity.